Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

 The integration was carried out by embedding a Leaflet map within the venue management section of the site.
 The map was initialized with OpenStreetMap tiles, and interactive features such as zooming, panning, and marker placement were enabled.
 When a user clicks on the map, a marker is added at the selected location and the latitude/longitude coordinates are captured for storage and further use in the system.
 Popups provide immediate visual confirmation of the selected venue location.

 Official Leaflet documentation was used throughout the process to guide setup, map initialization, and event handling.
 Error-handling measures were also included to ensure the system remains functional in cases where map tiles fail to load or unexpected input occurs.
 Through this integration, our team demonstrated effective use of open-source resources to extend the system’s capabilities and provide users with a reliable, interactive mapping experience.

+### Hugging Face
+To improve platform usability and provide real-time user support, we integrated the Hugging Face Chat Completion API.
+This API powers the platform’s chatbot feature, which helps couples, guests, and vendors navigate the site, access guidance, and receive instant answers to common questions.
+The inclusion of this feature was important because it enhances user experience and ensures users can find help directly within the platform without needing external assistance.

+The integration was implemented by connecting the chatbot interface to the Hugging Face API endpoint.
+When a user sends a message, the system forwards it to the API, which returns a context-aware response that is displayed in the chat window.
+Error-handling mechanisms were included to maintain reliability in cases of connection failures or invalid responses, ensuring smooth and uninterrupted chatbot interactions.

+The team utilized official Hugging Face documentation to guide the integration process, including API request formatting and response management.
+Alternative APIs, such as OpenAI’s GPT and Google Dialogflow, were explored; however, Hugging Face was selected for its balance of flexibility, affordability, and ease of integration.
+Through this integration, the team effectively improved accessibility and user support within the platform while maintaining a scalable and efficient technical solution.

 ### Firebase Authentication